marceladuarte/activities-manager/README.md

-Simple application with Node.js, Express, MongoDB and Angular
+Simple application with Node.js, Express, MongoDB and Angular ( no dependencies included)